AppCakeLtd/vmupro-sdk/README.md

 ## Packaging Applications

-After building your application, you need to package it into a `.vmupack` file for deployment to the VMU Pro device.
+After building your application, you need to package it into a `.vmupack` file for deployment to the VMUPro device.

 ### Prerequisites for Packaging